Nyco/OpenTeamChat/README.md

 ## Experiment

-Warning: these are xperimentations by a non-coding Product Manager
+Warning: these are xperimentations by a non-coding Product Manager, with vibe-coding

 ## Multi-platform: smartphone and computers